 It depends on your situation

-If you’re just getting into mixing, then I would suggest looking at free DAWs like Pro Tools First or Reaper.
+If you’re just getting into mixing, then we suggest looking at free DAWs like Pro Tools First or Reaper.

-If you’re more into music composition, then I’d suggest looking at Logic Pro X or Reason.
+If you’re more into music composition, then we suggest looking at Logic Pro X or Reason.

 Otherwise, in terms of mixing, Pro Tools is the industry standard.

 I’ve been learning how to mix music for several months, but I’m still struggling.
 What are the basic principles of mixing music, and how can I improve in a short time?

 Mixing is a skill that takes years to master just the basics.
 This isn’t something that you can rush through in a short period of time.
 It honestly takes thousands of hours of pure dedication and ear training to master.

 Knowing the basics means you need to understand

 - Audio processors (equalizers, compressors, limiters, time-based effects and their effect on waveforms)

 - Acoustics (how sound works, how your hearing works, acoustic properties of instruments/rooms, waveforms, phase is a big one, etc.)